stratusjerry/notes/Git_notes.md

 git config commit.gpgSign true
 # Use the first key in the SSH agent, versus defining a public key path or literal public key string
 git config gpg.ssh.defaultKeyCommand "ssh-add -L"
+# Rebase a branch with main and re-sign (to prevent a merge commit)
+git rebase -S main
+git push --force
 ```

 ## Various Utility Commands